JANUARY 5, 1965 (EP. #167)

 (SHE IS MOVING TO THE DOOR) "It gave you a chance to see what you've done...to see how completely you've won.
 Now you can gloat.
 Well, it's not over yet.
 You can tell your lover he's not through with me yet...neither of you are!"

 AUGUST 25, 1965 (EP. #329)

 Eric failed in comforting Laura, who said she was surprised by Janet's compassion but promised nothing short of death would separate her and Ken.
-Ken raged about Laura tormenting herself to gain sympathy from Eric, Edna, and Janet and postponing the inevitable end of their marriage.
+Janet reasoned that the worries she shares with Eric and Edna prove that Laura's mental instability is not a sympathy ploy.
+Ken raged about Laura starting a systematic campaign to gain allies to wear him down with feelings of shame and guilt.

 AUGUST 27, 1965 (EP. #331)

 Laura lambasted Ken over acting as her husband when it suits him and for breaking their wedding vows.
 Ken told Laura she seems to enjoy playing the wronged woman routine and convincing other people to beg him to ease her unhappiness.

 Ken advised Eric he stayed with Laura so she wouldn't have to deal with Tom's death on her own but they've had a sham of a marriage for a long time.
 Ken was tense as he expressed impatience over obtaining a divorce and tried to stay hopeful Janet would soon consent to marry him.

 Laura was dismissive towards her drinking and the messy state of the Baxter den as causes for alarm.
 Eric forced himself to tell an increduluous Laura that Ken is trying to do what is best for them and no longer has Janet as a mistress.
 Laura denied she's tormenting herself for attention and spoke cryptically in response to Eric's advice she be prepared for anything that may happen.